 Dr. Swain continued to be guided by a strong passion for women’s healthcare.
 “One night in early 2006, I woke up with an idea,” said Dr. Swain.
 “Private OB/GYNs not only suffered the inconvenience of being disturbed at all hours, but they also were taking risks by managing patients’ care over the phone without actually seeing them.”
 Realizing the seriousness of delays in care, Dr. Swain said he had an ‘aha’ moment.
 “We had to fix that, and the way to do it was by creating the 24/7 obstetric emergency department (OBED) utilizing the hospitalist model that had been adopted in internal medicine.
 The OBED not only could improve patient safety but also provide needed all-hours support for overworked local obstetricians.”

-Soon afterwards, a pilot program of the first OB hospitalist program and OBED model was launched in Florida and hospitals across the country began to express interest.
+Soon afterward, a pilot program of the first OB hospitalist program and OBED model was launched in Florida, and hospitals across the country began to express interest.

 Ob Hospitalist Group Today